nicholas-myers/nicholas-myers/README.md

 ### Hi there, my name is Nick!
 Learn more about me below! 👋

 - 🔭 I’m currently working on ...
 NimblePath
 - 🌱 I’m currently learning ...
-React Native, Node.js, TypeScript
+Google Cloud Services and Firebase
 - 👯 I’m looking to collaborate on ...
-React and Java Fullstack projects.
+Creating Web Apps.
-- 🤔 I’m looking for help with ... learning AWS and Docker.
+- 🤔 I’m looking for help with ... best practices on CI/CD pipelines.
-- 💬 Ask me about ... my development skills and other technologies I'm excited to learn about.
+- 💬 Ask me about ... current Projects I'm working on.
 - 📫 How to reach me: ... nicholas.myers.professional@gmail.com or https://nicholas-myers-profolio.now.sh/
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I like 3d printing and building my own computers!